artsy/eigen/docs/best_practices.md

 We try to avoid the use of `index.ts` files to prevent noise in the file structure and circular dependencies and make it easier to navigate between files.

-Some cases where we still use `index.ts` files for shorter and easier imports are:

-- `src/palette`

 #### When committing code

 - Use the [semantic commit message](https://seesparkbox.com/foundry/semantic_commit_messages) format in the title of your PR (eg. feat, fix, style, test, refactor, docs)